Patient education: Medications for the prevention of breast cancer (Beyond the Basics)

-Despite the evidence that it reduces the risk of developing breast cancer in high-risk women, tamoxifen has not been widely accepted for breast cancer prevention.
-That is largely because there is no evidence that tamoxifen improves survival when given as a preventive treatment and because the medication has a small risk of serious adverse events, including uterine cancer and blood clots in the legs or lungs.
+Despite the evidence that it reduces the risk of developing breast cancer in high-risk women, tamoxifen has not been widely used for breast cancer prevention.
+That is largely because tamoxifen does not improve survival when given as a preventive treatment and the small risk of serious adverse events, including uterine cancer and blood clots in the legs or lungs.

 Raloxifene — Raloxifene is used for the prevention and treatment of osteoporosis (low bone density) in postmenopausal women.
 Several studies suggest that in postmenopausal women at high risk of developing breast cancer, raloxifene can reduce the risk of developing an invasive hormone-positive (estrogen receptor-positive) breast cancer.